-- Fines from Visa, MasterCard, American Express and Discover; - Payments to cardholders for actual fraud losses that result from the theft of their card information; - Cost of providing credit monitoring to affected cardholders; - The cost of reissuing cards to those cardholders who had their information compromised (approximately \$50/card); - Media coverage resulting in decreased confidence in the use of electronic payment methods by state customers.
+- Fines from Visa, MasterCard, American Express and Discover; - Payments to cardholders for actual fraud losses that result from the theft of their card information; - Cost of providing credit monitoring to affected cardholders; - The cost of reissuing cards to those cardholders who had their information compromised (approximately \$2 to \$10 per card); - Media coverage resulting in decreased confidence in the use of electronic payment methods by state customers.

 Because of the significant loss that can result from the theft of cardholder information, state agencies are expected to comply with these internal control procedures.
-The procedures will be audited by the State Controller's Office - Internal Audit Section, and the Legislative Audit Bureau.
+The procedures will be audited by the State Controller's Office - Internal Audit Section.